mayaje/Plaid/README.md

 # Content Creation Response

 Plaid is releasing a new API that utilizes cursor-based pagination for the /transactions/get endpoint, effective 12/2/2020.
 Per [Slack’s engineering blog](https://slack.engineering/evolving-api-pagination-at-slack-1c1f644f8e12), “cursor-based pagination works by returning a pointer to a specific item in the dataset.
-On subsequent requests, the server returns results after the given pointer.” (link) Let’s walk through how we might convert existing code for this endpoint into code that will work with Plaid’s new API.
+On subsequent requests, the server returns results after the given pointer.”
+Let’s walk through how we might convert existing code for this endpoint into code that will work with Plaid’s new API.

-We’ll start by examining the [existing code](https://plaid.com/docs/#retrieve-transactions-request) to highlight the differences between the current API and the new API.
+We’ll start by examining the [existing code](https://plaid.com/docs/#retrieve-transactions-request) to highlight the differences between the current API and the new API:

 ```javascript
 // Pull transactions for a date range — old API